andreivisan/learn_go/README.md

 elem, ok := m[key]
 ```

+An interesting property of maps is that you can modify them without passing as an address to it (e.g &myMap).

+A map value is a pointer to a runtime.hmap structure.

+So when you pass a map to a function/method, you are indeed copying it, but just the pointer part, not the underlying data structure that contains the data.

+A gotcha with maps is that they can be a nil value.
+A nil map behaves like an empty map when reading, but attempts to write to a nil map will cause a runtime panic.

+Therefore, you should never initialize a nil map variable.

+Instead, you can initialize an empty map or use the make keyword to create a map for you.

 ## Function values

 Functions are values too.
 They can be passed around just like other values.